The best diet for your cat

 Your vet might recommend that your cat is fed a special diet if they are diagnosed with certain medical conditions.
 These will often be prescription diets, which have been designed to help (or even treat) some cat illnesses such as skin problems, obesity, kidney disease and diabetes.
 If your cat has an illness and you’re not sure which food is best for them, speak to your vet for advice.

 Treats for cats

 It’s a myth that cats need a nice saucer of milk.
 Cows’ milk contains lactose, a sugar that cats find hard to digest and can give them an upset tummy.
-Cream and dairy products are also high in fat so could contribute to your cat piling on the pounds.
+Cream and dairy products are also high in fat so will contribute to your cat piling on the pounds.
 You can buy ‘cat milk’ for your cat, without lactose, but this is still high in calories and doesn’t contain any nutrients that your cat won’t be getting in their compete diet.

 Can I give human food to my cat?